 Bulgaria is prone to droughts due to its climatic, geographic, and topographic characteristics.
 Three significant prolonged droughts occurred in Bulgaria during the 20th century: from 1902 to 1913, from 1942 to 1953, and from 1982 to 1994.
-In the last 13 years, droughts have become more frequent and intense in many European Union (EU) member states, including Bulgaria.
-For instance, in 2003 one widespread drought affected more than 100 million people and one-third of the EU's land area13.
+In the last 13 years, droughts have become more frequent and intense in many EU Member States, including Bulgaria.
+For instance, in 2003 one widespread drought affected more than 100 million people and one-third of the EU's land area (World Bank 2014).

-Future climate change scenarios indicate that present day mild droughts will probably shift to future severe droughts within less than 60 years14.
-Estimates also suggest that there is a 20 percent chance of drought in the next 10 years, affecting the western and southeastern districts the most, with a likely increase in the number of drought events into the future.
+Future climate change scenarios indicate that present day mild droughts will probably shift to future severe droughts within less than 60 years.
+Estimates also suggest that there is a 20 percent chance of drought in the next 10 years, affecting the western and southeastern districts the most, with a likely increase in the number of drought events in the future.

 1.1.3.
-Extreme Heat
+Extreme heat

 Extreme heat events have already occurred in Bulgaria and are likely to worsen as the climate warms.
-For instance, in July 2000, Southeastern European countries, including Bulgaria, faced record-breaking temperatures that caused deaths due to heart stroke, high blood pressure, and heart attacks across the region15.
+For instance, in July 2000, Southeastern European countries, including Bulgaria, faced record-breaking temperatures that caused deaths due to heat stroke, high blood pressure, and heart attacks across the region (McDonald 2003).